Engineered Arts

-Engineered Arts is an English engineering, designer and manufacturer of humanoid robots based in Cornwall, United Kingdom.
+Engineered Arts Ltd is an English engineering, designer and manufacturer of humanoid robots based in Cornwall, England.
 It was founded in October 2004 by Will Jackson.

 History

 The company was founded by Will Jackson in 2004.
 While working on exhibitions for London's Science Museum in the 1990s, Jackson came upon the need for a machine that could explain concepts and ideas to people repetitively in an entertaining way and not to be nervous when talking to a group of people.
 In 2005, Jackson's work on the "Mechanical Theater" for The Eden Project would produce the company's first humanoid robot, RoboThespian Mark 1.

 The company's early work included, creative and science education projects for Kew Gardens in London, Glasgow Science Centre in Scotland and other non-robot work.
 After completing the installation of a robot theatre at Copernicus Science Centre in 2010 the decision was made to focus solely on robot hardware and software.